Founder's Stock

 Is there a separate legal class for founder's stock?

 No. Founder's stock is common stock.
 The term is colloquial.
-What makes it distinct is the timing (issued at incorporation when the share price is fractions of a cent), the volume (millions of shares each), and the contractual restrictions (vesting, repurchase rights, transfer restrictions) layered on via the founder stock purchase agreement.
+What makes it distinct is the timing (issued at incorporation when the share price is a nominal amount), the volume (millions of shares each), and the contractual restrictions (vesting, repurchase rights, transfer restrictions) layered on via the founder stock purchase agreement.

 What happens if a founder leaves before fully vested?

-Unvested shares are repurchased by the company at the original purchase price (often a fraction of a cent per share).
+Unvested shares are repurchased by the company at the original purchase price (a nominal amount).
 A founder who leaves after two years on a standard four-year monthly schedule with a one-year cliff keeps half their shares; the company buys back the other half and returns those shares to the option pool or holds them as treasury stock.

 How much equity do founders typically retain at exit?